Revised January 5, 2021

 Boaz approached that man, who expressed an interest in redeeming the estate, but backed out when he found marrying a Moabite was part of the deal.
 He did not want to jeopardize his own estate or the legal standing of his offspring.

 According to the letter of the law, that man is the hero of the book.
-He is the only man mentioned who refused to sin by contracting a forbidden marriage.
+He is the only man the story mentions besides Naomi’s husband who refused to sin by contracting a forbidden marriage.
 But in fact, the Bible does not even preserve his name.
 Some New Testament scholars regard Boaz, who sinned in marrying a Moabite, a Christ figure in the way he honored and protected Ruth.

 Actually, according to the letter of the law, David should have been an outcast, too.
 He was less than ten generations from Salomon’s forbidden marriage to a Canaanite.
 The letter kills; life comes through grace.
 The lesson is not so much that God does not care about the details of the law, but that he bestows favor when he sees love and faith in operation.